EGI-Federation/SVG-advisories/2010/SVG:Advisory-SVG-2010-457.md

 Timeline
 ========

 Yyyy-mm-dd

-2010-10-21 Vulnerability reported by Jan Iven from CERN 2010-10-21 Acknowlegement from the EGI SVG to the reporter 2010-10-28 CSIRT issued advisory to affected sites.
+2010-10-21 Vulnerability reported by Jan Iven from CERN 2010-10-21 Acknowledgement from the EGI SVG to the reporter 2010-10-28 CSIRT issued advisory to affected sites.
 2012-01-09 Public disclosure as past TD.
 ```